J-sephB-lt-n/recommender-system-notes/README.md

-# A Summary of all Major Recommender System Algorithms
+# Concise summary of all major recommender algorithms and concepts

-The goal of this document is to provide an overview of all of the major recommendation algorithms.
+The goal of this document is to provide an overview of all of the major recommendation algorithms and concepts.

 ![](./assets/network_graph.png)